KiraDiShira/Spring/ClientSideResiliencyPatterns/Readme.md

 Fortunately, Hystrix and Spring Cloud offer a mechanism to propagate the parent thread’s context to threads managed by the Hystrix Thread pool.
 This mechanism is called a HystrixConcurrencyStrategy.

+Hystrix allows you to define a custom concurrency strategy that will wrap your Hystrix calls and allows you to inject any additional parent thread context into the threads managed by the Hystrix command.
+To implement a custom HystrixConcurrencyStrategy you need to carry out three actions:

+- 1 Define your custom Hystrix Concurrency Strategy class
+- 2 Define a Java Callable class to inject the UserContext into the HystrixCommand
+- 3 Configure Spring Cloud to use your custom Hystrix Concurrency Strategy

+### DEFINE YOUR CUSTOM HYSTRIX CONCURRENCY STRATEGY CLASS

+By default, Hystrix only allows you to define one HystrixConcurrencyStrategy for an application.
+Spring Cloud already defines a concurrency strategy used to handle propagating Spring security information.
+Fortunately, Spring Cloud allows you to chain together Hystrix concurrency strategies so you can define and use your own concurrency strategy by “plugging” it into the Hystrix concurrency strategy.